 - Attend every class; be on time.
 Participation includes speaking in class, listening to others, taking notes, completing class interactive exercises, and listening to and dialoging with the guest speakers.
 If an absence is unavoidable, seminar faculty must be notified prior to a class and/or seminar absence.
 After one absence per quarter, make-up work may be assigned at faculty discretion, on a case-by-case basis.
-Makeup work must be completed by the end of the quarter in question to ensure full receipt of course credit. - Comply with TESC Student Conduct Code: student conduct code. - Writing is expected to be of the highest quality, clear with accurate grammar and spelling.
+Makeup work must be completed by the end of the quarter in question to ensure full receipt of course credit. - Comply with TESC Student Conduct Code: student conduct code. - Having respect for others is fundamental to having open, educational dialogue.
+All students are expected to support and contribute to a well functioning MPA classroom learning community.
+Behavior that disrupts the learning community may be grounds for disciplinary action, including dismissal from the MPA program. - Writing is expected to be of the highest quality, clear with accurate grammar and spelling.
 Students are encouraged, and may be required, to work with the Graduate Writing Assistant. - Students will receive 6 graduate credits at the completion of each quarter if all course requirements have been satisfactorily completed to meet course objectives.
 No partial credit will be awarded.
 Incompletes will not be offered.
 Credit denial decisions will be made by the faculty team.
 Denial of credit for two terms of core may result in expulsion from the MPA program.
 Plagiarism (i.e., using other peoples' work as your own), failing to complete one or more assignments, completing one or more assignments late (without having made arrangements before the due date), or multiple absences may constitute denial of total credit.
 Unexcused absences or lack of academic work may result in no credit at the discretion of the faculty.
 Students will also be evaluated based upon their progress towards the learning goals that will be assessed from classroom, seminar, and assignment performance.
-The faculty team makes decisions for no credit when necessary, based on absence or failure to meet academic course requirements. - Students are required to have an Evergreen e-mail account for communication about class work and to participate in program list serves and Moodle. - Computer and Internet access are required to complete course work outside of class. - Cell phones may be on but ringers need to be off during seminars and presentations. - Topics we discuss may be controversial, with people holding different opinions on respective subjects.
-Therefore, having respect for others is fundamental to having open, educational dialogue. - Written self-evaluations and seminar faculty evaluations are required for credit, at the end of each quarter, and will be discussed along with faculty evaluations of students at the evaluation conference.
-(Students may elect to submit faculty evaluations to Program Secretaries Ruth Joynes and Pat Kolstad, Lab II, 2250.) - Reflect upon, integrate, and demonstrate learning in class participation and in assignments - Hard copies of all assignments should be submitted on respective due dates. - Students are expected to take advantage of College resources to maintain academic standards.
+The faculty team makes decisions for no credit when necessary, based on absence or failure to meet academic course requirements. - Students are required to have an Evergreen e-mail account for communication about class work and to participate in program list serves and Moodle. - Computer and Internet access are required to complete course work outside of class. - Cell phones may be on but ringers need to be off during seminars and presentations. - Written self-evaluations and seminar faculty evaluations are required for credit, at the end of each quarter, and will be discussed along with faculty evaluations of students at the evaluation conference.
+(Students may elect to submit faculty evaluations to Program Secretaries Ruth Joynes and Pat Kolstad, Lab II, 2250.) - Reflect upon, integrate, and demonstrate learning in class participation and in assignments. - Hard copies of all assignments should be submitted on respective due dates. - Students are expected to take advantage of College resources to maintain academic standards.